Peptides Vietnam LogoPeptides Vietnam

 What is MOTS-c?

-MOTS-c (Mitochondrial Open reading frame of the 12S rRNA type-c) is a peptide encoded within the mitochondrial genome — making it one of the few known mitochondria-derived peptides.
+MOTS-c (Mitochondrial Open reading frame of the 12S rRNA type-c) is a peptide encoded within the mitochondrial genome, making it one of the few known mitochondria-derived peptides.
 It was discovered in 2015 and is a subject of intense longevity research for its role in metabolic regulation and stress resistance.
+Browse the full peptide library for related longevity compounds.

-MOTS-c is often called an 'exercise mimetic' because it activates many of the same cellular pathways that are triggered by physical exercise — including AMPK activation, improved insulin sensitivity, and mitochondrial biogenesis.
+MOTS-c is often called an 'exercise mimetic' because it activates many of the same cellular pathways that are triggered by physical exercise, including AMPK activation, improved insulin sensitivity, and mitochondrial biogenesis.
+For cellular energy support, it stacks well with NAD+.
 Studies in elderly mice showed dramatic improvements in exercise capacity and metabolism when given MOTS-c.

-What makes MOTS-c uniquely interesting for longevity is that it is a retrograde signal from the mitochondria (the powerhouses of the cell) to the nucleus — a form of cellular communication that declines with age.
+What makes MOTS-c uniquely interesting for longevity is that it is a retrograde signal from the mitochondria (the powerhouses of the cell) to the nucleus, a form of cellular communication that declines with age.
+For telomere extension, consider combining with Epitalon.
 Supplementing MOTS-c may help restore this critical signaling pathway.
+Longevity stacks often combine MOTS-c with thymosin alpha-1 to address both metabolic and immune aspects of aging.

 How It Works